-The superintendent/president shall establish procedures for the imposition of discipline of students in accordance with the due process requirements of state and federal regulations.
+The Superintendent/President shall establish procedures for the imposition of discipline of students in accordance with the requirements for due process of federal and state laws, and regulations.

 The procedures shall clearly define the conduct that is subject to discipline, and shall identify potential disciplinary actions, including but not limited to the removal, suspension or expulsion of a student.